Last updated 29 June 2020

 NHS Boards have submitted their plans, to the Scottish Government, on remobilising services which had been paused due to COVID-19.
 The Scottish Government has published a headline summary of the position on a Board by Board basis, broken down into individual specialties.

 On 19 June, the Cabinet Secretary for Health and Sport wrote to the Health and Sport Committee about resuming NHS services and the Mobilisation Recovery Group (MRG) of stakeholders.

 Is health screening still taking place?

 The Scottish Government paused the breast, cervical, bowel abdominal aortic aneurism and diabetic retinopathy screening programmes.
-This is to enable the re-allocation of healthcare staff to other services and to ensure that people will not miss their screening appointments.
+This was to enable the re-allocation of healthcare staff to other services and to ensure that people will not miss their screening appointments.

 Are immunisation programmes continuing?